 Conclusion

-Jetboil has made cooking simple meals easier with the MiniMo, as well as created an easier vessel to eat out of with more reliable handles.
-The burner is respectably fuel-efficient.
-The reliable piezo igniter and reassuring pot-to-burner mating make the stove easy to use.
-These reasons, combined with the overall low weight of the system, win this stove our Top Pick For Integrated Canister Stoves.
+Jetboil has made cooking simple meals easier with the MiniMo and created an easier vessel to eat out of with more reliable handles.
+The burner is impressively fuel-efficient, and the reliable piezo igniter and reassuring pot-to-burner mating make the stove easier to use than most other integrated canister models.
+These reasons, combined with the overall low weight of the system, win this stove a highly ranked position in our review.